Ordos Block

 The Ordos Block is a crustal block, that forms part of the larger North China Block (NCB).
 It is surrounded by active fault systems and has been a distinct block since at least the Mesozoic.
-It is bordered to the west by the Alxa Block, the westernmost part of the NCB, to the south by the Qinling orogenic belt, to the north by the Yanshan-Yinshan orogenic belt, part of the Central Asian Orogenic Belt and to the east by the Taihangshan mountain range, which forms part of the Trans-North China Orogen.
+It is bordered to the west by the Alxa Block, the westernmost part of the NCB, to the south by the Qinling orogenic belt, to the north by the Yanshan-Yinshan orogenic belt, part of the Central Asian Orogenic Belt and to the east by the Taihang Mountains, which form part of the Trans-North China Orogen.
 The block is currently stable and large earthquakes are restricted to the bordering fault zones.
 It has been suggested that the block is currently undergoing anti-clockwise rotation with respect to the Eurasian Plate, as a result of the ongoing eastward spreading of the Tibetan Plateau, although this view has been challenged.

 Extent

 The Ordos Block is a roughly rectangular fault-bounded part of the larger North China Block, which itself closely matches the extent of the Paleoproterozoic North China Craton.
 It covers an area of about 250,000 km2 and has a thick lithosphere of more than 200 km, suggesting that, unlike other parts of the NCB, it retains a fully cratonic character.